Innovations in Implementing the Women, Peace, and Security Agenda

-For the past six years, the International Peace Institute (IPI) has organized a symposium during the high-level week of the opening of the UN General Assembly in New York that is dedicated to discussing different aspects related to Women, Peace, and Security (WPS).
-The goal of this dedicated space is to ensure that WPS is not only discussed within the UN Security Council during “WPS month” in October, but rather is integrated into broader high-level discussions at the UN, as well as in the international community.
-Previous events have focused on challenges and opportunities for women’s leadership in key global moments, including advancing WPS during the COVID-19 pandemic, women’s leadership in post-pandemic life, and gender-responsive leadership.
+For the past six years, IPI has organized a Symposium during the high-level week of the opening of the UN General Assembly in New York, dedicated to exploring various aspects of the Women, Peace, and Security agenda.
+This dedicated space aims to ensure that WPS is not only discussed within the UN Security Council during “WPS month” in October, but rather is integrated into broader high-level discussions at the UN and in the international community.

-This year, the event built upon the work of the Governments of Ireland, Mexico, and Kenya, that initiated “The Presidency Trio for Women, Peace and Security” during their time as elected members of the UN Security Council.
-The aim of this initiative was to put forth tangible actions that could be taken during their consecutive Council presidencies to prioritize the WPS Agenda.
-Building on the activism of these three countries, efforts to advance the WPS Agenda within the UN Security Council have evolved into the “Shared Commitments on WPS.”
-Since the start of the original Presidency Trio, as of 2023, sixteen past and present UN Security Council members have joined the Shared Commitments.
+This year’s event aimed to build on the work of the Governments of Ireland, Mexico, and Kenya, which initiated “The Presidency Trio for Women, Peace and Security” during their time as elected members of the UN Security Council.
+This effort was designed to advance the implementation of the WPS agenda, presenting tangible actions that could be taken during consecutive Council presidencies to prioritize the WPS Agenda.
+This initiative led to the creation of the “Shared Commitments on WPS,” onto which all Security Council members are invited to sign.
+As of 2023, sixteen past and current Security Council members have signed onto the Shared Commitments since its inception.
+Today, all five newly-elected member countries to the Council have also pledged to prioritize the WPS Agenda.
+However, despite these commitments, leaders, policymakers, practitioners, researchers, and women across the world recognize the existing gap between verbal commitments and tangible implementation of WPS objectives.

 Welcoming Remarks: